the-shreya-khandare/Sales_Analytics_Dashboard/README.md

 ## Key KPIs
 •	 Total Sales by Category</a>

 •	 Profit Gained Over Time

 •	 Sales by State (Map View)

 •	 Top 5 Customers by Profit

 •	 Monthly Sales Trend

 •	 Customer Count by Year

 •	 Dashboard Interaction <a href="https://github.com/the-shreya-khandare/Sales_Analytics_Dashboard/blob/main/SalesDashboard.png">View Dashboard</a>

+## Process
+•	Verify data for any missing values and anomalies, and sort out the same.

+•	Made sure data is consistent and clean with respect to data type, data format and values used.

+•	Created pivot tables according to the question asked.

+•	Merge all pivot tables into one dashboard and apply slicer to make dynamic.

+## Dashboard